HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Included `blogs.urls` in the path of initial `urls.py`.
 1. Created a new function in `blog\views.py` to handle the *about page* of blog.
 1. Added that path in `blog\urls.py`.
+1. Learnt to change the path patterns in main `urls.py` to change how the site navigates.